An ethical analysis of the disclosure of surgeons’ performance data to patients within the informed consent process.

 A number of journal articles have been published on this research.
 Further details will be available here shortly.

-On 16-17 November 2004, the Centre for Human Bioethics, in conjunction with the Centre for Applied Philosophy and Public Ethics, ran a workshop on Publicising performance data on individual surgeons: the ethical issues.
+On 16-17 November 2004, the Monash Bioethics Centre, in conjunction with the Centre for Applied Philosophy and Public Ethics, ran a workshop on Publicising performance data on individual surgeons: the ethical issues.

 Fourteen papers were presented at the workshop, which was divided into seven sections, focusing on surgeons’ perspectives, defensive medicine, implementation issues, informed consent, report cards in market-based health care systems, patients’ perspectives, and a concluding section on policy issues.
 The workshop featured papers by Joe Ibrahim and Silvana Marasco, Tony Eyers, Yujin Nagasawa, Justin Oakley, Steve Bolsin, Steve Clarke, David Neil, Merle Spriggs, Adrian Walsh, Neil Levy, Merrilyn Walton, David Macintosh, Mike Parker, and Ian Freckelton.